nickpapac/docs/README.md

 3. Select the preferred source code repository.
 4. Add one or more [Testboards](#testboards).
 5. Click Finish to complete the project creation.

+## Project Jobs
+Spanner executes each test script inside a virtual environment.
+For each run, a new job is created.
+Jobs can run automatically (through pull requests) or manually as described below.

+### Job Creation from Pull Request (TODO)
+This will automatically trigger a Spanner CI Job on each Pull Request

+1. Click on the Pull request button in the Github Repository homepage.
+2. Create a new Pull request and wait for the notification messages delivered from the SpannerCI platform.
+3. After the completion of the test cases, a message will appear together with a link to the SpannerCI platform with more information, on the run itself.

+### Job History (TODO)
+1. Click on Jobs from the navigation menu on the left side of the dashboard.
+2. A list of the latest running jobs will be shown.
+3. By clicking the Stats button on each job, enables us to watch each running test and their corresponding results.

+## Environment Variables
+TODO

 ## Configuration with .spannerci.yml
 Spanner CI enables continuous integration by adding a `.spannerci.yml` file in the root directory of your repository.
 This, together with some more configuration options that are mentioned later, make every new commit or pull request to automatically trigger Spanner.